 For example, if a client has a birthday or anniversary coming up, celebrate with them by buying them a card or gift certificate to their favorite restaurant.

 Is their son or daughter getting married?
 Offer to help out on the day off if needed or buy them a housewarming gift.

 Did the cute girl from marketing compliment your male client on his ‘broad shoulders’ and talk about how she’s noticed ‘he’s been working out’?

 Celebrate that stuff!
 Our job isn’t just to write programs and count reps.
 A kindergartener can count reps.

 Celebrate it.
-Your job is to relate to your clients and help them achieve your goals.
+Your job is to relate to your clients and help them achieve their goals.
 Many times this will occur on occasions outside the gym.